Do You Need a Dental Hygienist If You Brush Twice Daily?

 Can a dental hygienist replace my dentist?

-No. A dental hygienist and a dentist have complementary but distinct roles.
-A hygienist specialises in preventative care, including professional cleaning, gum health assessment, and oral hygiene advice.
-A dentist is responsible for diagnosing dental conditions, planning treatment, and carrying out procedures such as fillings, extractions, and crowns.
-Both professionals work together to support your overall oral health, and regular visits to each are recommended.
+No, a dental hygienist and a dentist have complementary but distinct roles.
+A hygienist focuses on preventative care, including professional cleaning, gum health assessment, and oral hygiene education.
+A dentist carries out comprehensive examinations, diagnoses oral health conditions, and provides treatments such as fillings, crowns, and extractions.
+Both professionals work together to support your overall dental health.
+Regular visits to both your dentist and hygienist are generally recommended to ensure that your oral health is monitored and maintained effectively.

 Is professional teeth cleaning painful?